-Santillana del Mar grew up around a monastery and subsequently the 12th-century Church of the Colegiata, which is probably one of the most beautiful in Cantabria.
-Once an important pilgrimage center, this magnificent piece of Romanesque architecture houses the tomb of the local early-medieval martyr St Juliana or Santa Llana, from which the village takes its name.
+Santillana del Mar grew up around a monastery and, subsequently, the 12th-century Church of the Colegiata, which is probably one of the most beautiful in Cantabria.
+Once a famous pilgrimage center, this magnificent piece of Romanesque architecture houses the tomb of the local early-medieval martyr St Juliana or Santa Llana, from which the village takes its name.

-In the 9th century, a monastery was built on the site of modern-day Santillana del Mar, which historians believe was constructed in 870.
-Over the course of the 11th century, it was transformed into a collegiate church and Santillana del Mar became an increasingly important religious center in Cantabria.
+In the 9th century, a monastery mostly on the site of modern-day Santillana del Mar, which historians believe was constructed in 870.
+During the 11th century, it was transformed into a collegiate church, and Santillana del Mar became an increasingly important religious center in Cantabria.
 However, the buildings visible today date back to the 12th century, a time when the Moors controlled Al Andalus (southern Spain) and Christian kingdoms in the north were fighting a fierce war against militant North African Muslims – Almoravids and Almohads.
-As they pushed further south, soon only Granada remained under Muslim control.
+As they pushed further south, soon, only Granada remained under Muslim control.
 That city was retaken by the Catholic Monarchs Fernando and Isabel in 1492.